Olivia Jade May Have Agreed To Bribery Scheme Thinking They Wouldn’t Get Caught

 After losing major endorsement deals, the YouTuber is just interested in rebuilding her brand as she is not returning to the university (and at this time, isn’t being prosecuted by the federal government).
 After her parents’ arrest, she was dropped by the hair care company, TRESemme and the makeup giant, Sephora, with whom she had partnered to create a contouring palette.

-The same source adds that Olivia Jade is staying away from home as much as possible because she is upset with her parents, and isn’t sure what will happen with the legal drama.
+The same source adds that Olivia Jade is staying away from home as much as possible because she is upset with her parents and isn’t sure what will happen with the legal drama.

 Lori Loughlin's daughter had issues with trademarking her beauty brand… because of poor punctuation.https://t.co/SwVPX7DNoY